Saranda Architecture

 Is Saranda worth visiting?

 Albania is rich in cultural and historical heritage, and Saranda is no exception.
-Among the must-visit sites in the region, we are always drawn to the archaeological site of Butrint.
-This UNESCO World Heritage Site features the ruins of an ancient Greek and Roman city, showcasing a rich history.
+Among the must-visit sites in the region, we were most impressed by nearby Gjirokastër, a UNESCO World Heritage site known for its hillside fortifications and historic neighborhoods.